-The proposed control option will impact 1 flare combusting digester gas, will cost a total of \$1,927,674, and achieve 64 tons of NOx emission reduction over the 25 year life of the flares.
-The progressively more stringent control option would impact approximately 45 landfill flares, would cost a total of \$86,745,335, and achieve 401 tons of NOx emission reduction over the 25 year life of the flares.
+The proposed control option will impact 1-one flare combusting digester gas, will-cost a total of \$1,927,674, and achieve 64 tons of NOx emission reduction over the 25 year life of the flares.
+The progressively more stringent control option would impact approximately 45 landfill-flares that combust digester gas, would-cost a total of \$86,745,335, and achieve 401 tons of NOx emission reduction over the 25 year life of the flares.
 The incremental cost-effectiveness for replacing all higher emitting flares is \$251,218 per ton of NOx reduced as calculated below.